DELAYED & MISSED DIAGNOSES

 10. No treatment guidelines available prior to 2015

 The Clinical Practice Guidelines (CPGs), under the leadership of the Sjogren's Foundation, were developed to improve the quality and consistency of Sjogren’s care.
 These guidelines are meticulously researched and reviewed by a deeply experienced, multidisciplinary team of Sjogren’s experts.
 The first set of guidelines for rheumatology, oral care, and eye care were published in 2015.

 Tip: Because the CPGs aren’t distributed in a centralized manner, it’s important for patients not to assume that their doctors have seen the latest guidelines.
 The CPGs are not included on the American College of Rheumatology (ACR) website.
 Most U.S. rheumatologists look to the ACR as their primary source of guidance.
 Patients are encouraged to provide copies to their practitioners.

 11. Many rheumatologists are disengaged from Sjogren's care

 Sjogren’s is difficult to diagnose, treat, and monitor.
 Response to treatment typically relies on a patient’s subjective reports, because there are no “joint counts” like RA or biomarkers that correlate with disease activity.
 Some rheumatologists prefer to focus on diseases that have more numerous clinical studies to back up their decision making.

 Treatments often do help, but results are rarely dramatic.
 This may be partly due to the fact that most patients are not diagnosed or treated in a timely manner.
 Patients understandably have expectations that more can be done, even though the medication “bag of tricks” is limited.
 Patients and their rheumatologists can work together with a broader view of disease management including, but not limited to, medications.

 Rheumatology expertise is important because good Sjogren’s care requires attention to many details.
-Rheumatologists can monitor patients for progression and complications.
+Rheumatologists should monitor patients for progression and complications.
 They can screen for organ system involvement and assess for lymphoma risk.
 Rheumatologists and/or PCPs should monitor for co-morbidities, including other connective tissue diseases.
 It is important that patients find a rheumatologist who is engaged, up-to-date, and interested in Sjogren’s care.

 12. Gender bias: Women's reports of symptoms are often minimized